 Toddlers and Music: Toddlers love to dance and move to music.
 The key to toddler music is repetition, which encourages language and memorization.
 Silly songs make toddlers laugh.
 Try singing a familiar song and inserting a silly word in the place of the correct word, like “Mary had a little spider” instead of lamb.
 Let children reproduce rhythms by clapping or tapping objects.

 Preschoolers and Music: Preschoolers enjoy singing just to be singing.
 They aren’t self-conscious about their ability and most are eager to let their voices roar.
 They like songs that repeat words and melodies, use rhythms with a definite beat, and ask them to do things.
 Preschool children enjoy nursery rhymes and songs about familiar things like toys, animals, play activities, and people.
 They also like finger plays and nonsense rhymes with or without musical accompaniment.

 School-Age Children and Music: Most young school-age children are intrigued by kids’ singalong songs that involve counting, spelling, or remembering a sequence of events.
 School-age children begin expressing their likes and dislikes of different types of music.
 They may express an interest in music education, such as music lessons for kids.

 There is no downside to bringing children and music together through fun activities.
-We are able to enjoy the benefits of music from the moment we’re born, as music can soothe infants and stimulate child development.
+We are able to enjoy the benefits of music from the moment we’re born.
 Although a good dose of Mozart is probably not increasing our brain power, it’s enjoyable and beautiful.
-From the pure pleasure of listening to soothing sounds and rhythmic harmonies, to gaining new language and social skills, whatever the setting—a quiet room at home with family, a large grassy field filled with people, or a busy classroom—music can enliven and enrich the lives of children and the people who care for them.
+From the pure pleasure of listening to soothing sounds and rhythmic harmonies, to gaining new language and social skills music can enliven and enrich the lives of children and the people who care for them.